tomhrr/cosh/doc/all.md

 `+`, `-`, `*`, `/`, `=`, `<`, and `>` are defined over the numeric
 types.  `=`, `<`, and `>` are also defined over `String`s.

+`<=>` returns -1 if the first argument is less than the second argument, 0 if the two arguments are equal, and 1 if the first argument is greater than the second argument.
+It is defined over the numeric types, as well as `String`s.

 `sqrt` and `abs` are defined over the numeric types  `**` (exponentation) is defined over the numeric types for the base, and over `Int` and `Float` for the exponent.